ndrhere/Project-Texter/README.md

 ## Support

-If you have any questions or issues with the application, please don't hesitate to contact us at [email address].
+If you have any questions or issues with the application, please don't hesitate to contact us at [ndx199@gmail.com].

-## License

-This application is licensed under the `MIT License`.